 Techniques for thigh lift surgery

 There are two primary types of thigh lifts.
-A medial thigh lift is commonly used to tighten the skin and remove excess fat from the inner thigh region.
+A medial thigh lift is commonly used to tighten the skin and reduce excess fat from the inner thigh region.
 The incision is made it the inner crease of the leg and hides well.
 However, the risks with this procedure are greater and can include infection, scar widening or migration, sensory alteration and possible distortion of the labia in women.
 On larger legs or those with more significant skin excess, a vertical incision thigh lift, along the medial thigh, may be an option to perform the thigh lift procedure.

 Recovery following Thigh Lift surgery